-Major General Ronald F. “Ron” Lewis assumed duties as The Chief of Public Affairs on 6 June 2014.
+Brigadier General Malcolm B. Frost assumed duties as The Chief of Public Affairs on May 22, 2015.
 In this position he is responsible for all communication issues involving the United States Army including the professional development of military and civilian Public Affairs personnel.
 He is charged with the formulation of communication and public affairs strategies, plans and policies, and serves as the senior advisor to the Secretary of the Army; Chief of Staff, Army and other senior Department of Defense leaders on communication matters relating to the Army.

 General Frost served most recently from 2012-2014 as deputy director for operations in the National Military Command Center, J3, the Joint Staff at the Pentagon, Washington D.C. and deputy commanding general – Support, 82nd Airborne Division on Fort Bragg, North Carolina, from 2014-2015.

 General Frost is a native of Torrance, California, and received his commission in the infantry after graduating from the United States Military Academy at West Point, New York, in 1988.